 The PICS Study Group is an informal multi-disciplinary association of PICS members interested in research.
 Anyone is welcome to contribute or attend meetings.

 The inaugural meeting of PICS-SG was held in Cambridge in 2005 with Prof. Robert Tasker as the Chair.
 From that meeting, several research collaborations were formed which resulted in successful large multi-centre randomised controlled trials such as CHiP, CATCH and SLEEPS.
-Over the past decade, many other clinical trials have been supported by the Study Group.
+Over the past decade, many other national and international clinical trials have been supported by the PICS-Study Group (eg THAPCA-IH, SPROUT, FiSH, ADAPT, SCARF)

 PICS-SG aims to facilitate research into critical illness in children by: